 National Disability Employment Awareness Month takes place each October to celebrate the contributions of America's workers with disabilities.

-This year’s theme for National Disability Employment Awareness Month is “Disability: Part of the Equity Equation.”
+This year’s theme for National Disability Employment Awareness Month is "Advancing Access and Equity.”

 For people with disabilities and caregivers in the workplace, ABLEnow can be an empowering financial tool to save, invest and plan for the future with confidence.